PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-smb-filesystem-map/README.md

 To setup windows host for Ansible, refer to the Ansible [documentation](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html).

-This example playbook and assume that the `CredSSP` authentication protocol enabled on host/client.
+For this playbook we assumes that the `CredSSP` authentication protocol enabled on host/client.

 Role Variables
 --------------